Skip to main content

 You have a few options:

 1. If you feel confident enough and are ready to hit the ground running, you can enroll directly into organic chemistry (CHEM 41 series) in place of general chemistry (CHEM 6 series).
+In general, we do not recommend this unless you have previously completed college-level courses.

 3. If neither of these interest you, you can always use this time to focus on your other courses, and jump into organic chemistry in your sophomore year with your peers.